Skip to main content

 Your landlord can ask for up to 5 weeks' rent as a deposit.

-Tenancy deposit is your money.
-You should get it back when the tenancy ends as long as you do not owe rent and leave the property in the same condition as when you moved in.
+A tenancy deposit is your money.
+You should get it back when your tenancy ends as long as:

 Deposit replacement insurance

-You pay less money up front but it could cost more in the long run.
+You pay less at the start of the tenancy but it could cost more later on.

 This is because you pay a non refundable fee for the insurance policy.
-The landlord claims on this policy if they want to charge you for things like cleaning, damage or rent arrears.
+The landlord claims on the deposit replacement insurance if they want to charge you for things like cleaning, damage or rent arrears.

-The insurance company pays the landlord and chases you for the money.
+The insurance company pays the landlord and then charges you.
 They could take you to court if you do not pay.

 Utilities and household bills

-You will probably have to budget for the following costs unless your contract states that they're included in your rent:
+You probably have to pay these costs unless they're included in your rent:

 • utility bills for gas, electricity and water